web-eid/web-eid-authtoken-validation-java/README.md

 - **Format v1.0** – Used in desktop Web eID authentication flows with traditional smart card readers.

-- **Format v1.1** – An extended token format introduced for broader device compatibility and improved interoperability.
+- **Format v1.1** – An extended authentication token format that allows including signing certificate information in the authentication response.
-  In addition to the fields present in v1.0, it includes:
   - `unverifiedSigningCertificates` – an array of signing certificate entries.
 Each entry contains:
     - `certificate` – a base64-encoded DER-encoded signing certificate;
     - `supportedSignatureAlgorithms` – a list of supported signature algorithms associated with that certificate;

 Both token formats follow the same validation principles, differing only in the structure of embedded certificates and the additional verification steps required for v1.1.